 Having a common work area where everyone can view each other's progress, makes a difference.
 It encourages cross boundary contributions and draws on a wider pool of knowledge.
 A common workspace promotes team spirit and the sense of community that gives a project momentum.

 Project management collaboration tools that publish action lists and progress reports in a shared area, reduce the incidence of things being overlooked and ease the load of monitoring and maintaining progress.

-There are several free-to-try tools online.
+There are several free-to-try and free-to-use project management tools online.

 Having a methodical approach to sales proposal preparation makes a significant difference to success rates.
 Those opportunities that won't happen, can't be won, or wouldn't be profitable are quickly dismissed.

-Methods or frameworks based on best practice models have an impact on quality.
+Methods or frameworks based on best practice models have an impact on bid quality.
 Where best practice guidance is embedded in the process, contributors find it easier to create consistent, compliant, and compelling content.

 When winning a large sale or contract depends on the quality and effectiveness of the proposal, bid management becomes a vital part of the process.
 Adopting a thought out, methodical, and systematized approach saves time, minimises errors, and generates proposals that outscore the competition.